Arcia125/automouse/README.md

 ## Mouse Commands

 Mouse commands are used to control the mouse.
 Commands are separated by spaces.
+Commands are case insensitive.
+Command arguments are passed with colons example: `sleep:1000`

 ```
 RIGHT|R - set direction to right.